Our Vision, Aims and Strategy

 - to share ideas with a wider audience of young adults.

 To achieve this OWW will build on its existing work which involves faith, BME and diaspora communities and engage the next generation of activists.

 - Promote the understanding that injustice, inequality and prejudice are not inevitable but man-made, so we can change them;

 - Stimulate, strengthen, and encourage local OWW events to reach out to new audiences and increase the effectiveness of OWW as a week for information sharing, learning and action at a grass roots level;

-- Build upon our partnerships at national level;
+- Build upon our partnerships and relationships with supportive organisations at national level;

 - Develop social media capacity to share stories, hope and ideas for action.

 - build confidence by sharing stories of experiences where people have acted and made a difference

 - support local organisers in developing One World Week events around an annual theme: with resources delivered mainly through an upgraded website; and by encouraging organisers to share information more with us and with each other.